JuliaLang/julia/doc/manual/metaprogramming.rst

 once, but it *might* also be more often.
 As a consequence, you should *never* write a generated function with side effects - when, and how often, the side effects occur is undefined.
-(This is true for macros too - and just like for macros, the use of `eval` in a generated function is a sign that you're doing something the wrong way.)
+(This is true for macros too - and just like for macros, the use of :func:`eval` in a generated function is a sign that you're doing something the wrong way.)

 The example generated function ``foo`` above did not do anything a normal